Skip to content

 Web/Miniapp (including JS error count, JS error rate, resource error count, resource error rate, average first render time, average page load time, LCP(largest_contentful_paint), FID(first_input_delay), CLS(cumulative_layout_shift), FCP(first_contentful_paint), etc.)

-* (For example, selecting detection dimensions host and host_ip would result in a detection object like {host: host1, host_ip: 127.0.0.1}.)*
+* (For example, selecting monitoring dimensions host and host_ip, then the monitoring object could be {host: host1, host_ip: 127.0.0.1}.)*

-Web / Miniapp Metrics Description
+Web / Miniapp Metric Description

 Metric Query Example